-- Consolidate Detail to the Summary Level: In addition, Business Unit Trees let you run summary or detailed reports.
+- Consolidate Detail to the Summary Level: In addition, you can set up Business Unit Trees to run summary or detailed reports.
 So, on one hand, you can run the report at that header level, or simply show the header and all the detail below.

-- Report on the Intersection: Calxa now also has Combinations to help you report on the intersection of 2 categories in Xero.
+- Report on the Intersection: Calxa also has Combinations to help you report on the intersection of 2 categories in Xero.
 For example, you may need to track each funder for a program or departments across several regions.

-- Report Layouts to Compare Departments and Activities: with over 150 Calxa report templates, many can be run at the business unit level.
+- Report Layouts to Compare Departments and Activities: with over 180 Calxa report templates, most can be run at the business unit level.
 They cover side-by-side as well as row-by-row layouts.
-Do this for the P&L section as well as for the Balance Sheet items???

 Examples of Xero Tracking Category Reporting